kwilliams83/ldbod/README.md

 ### Motivation

 The main motivation for this package is the need for more flexible implementations of local density-based outlier detection methods, that can be used in ensemble outlier detection.
-The package is based on the PhD dissteration work by K. Williams (2016) (*Not yet published*).
+The package is based on the PhD dissteration work by K. Williams (2016).

 ### Installation